NDS for Azure - Installation and Management

 Consider excluding /.nasuni which is a system directory.

-1e.
-Save Configuration to Cosmos DB
+Legacy step 1e.
+Save configuration to Cosmos DB

 To save the configuration to Cosmos DB, follow these steps: